MultiSafepay/docs/content/payment-methods/chargebacks.md

 To dispute this type of chargeback, you need to provide:

 - Proof that the cardholder agreed to the transaction, made the booking/reservation, and received confirmation
-- Your site name, URL, IP address, and cancellation policy
+- Your site name, URL, IP address, and cancelation policy
 - Signed proof that the product/service was shipped and delivered, and the delivery address and date

 </details>